 The solution ensured the oven manufacturer could now manufacture and export its products knowing the nuisance tripping of RCDs was a thing of the past.

 “Providing a solution to what had become a significant challenge to the manufacturer now ensures they can not only manufacture and export to countries around the world without worrying about local electrical systems, but they are helping create the perfect pizzas as well,” added Wayne.

-More details about the Optidrive range can be found at invertekdrives.com.
+More details about the Optidrive range can are at invertekdrives.com.

 t: +44 (0)1938 554818 m: +44 (0)7787 437052